You may have donated your own blood to help medical patients in need of blood transfusions, but dogs sometimes need to get blood transfusions, too.

-The first step in finding out whether your dog is eligible to be a blood donor is talking to your veterinarian.
-Some vets are able to collect blood on site, while others will send you to a blood bank or veterinary school to donate.
-Different areas have different regulations with regard to canine blood donations, and your vet will be a good source of information about your local laws.
+Some vets collect blood on site, while others send you to a blood bank or veterinary school to donate.
+Different areas have different regulations with regard to canine blood donations, and your vet will be a good source of information about local laws.

-Usually your dog will have to weigh at least 50 to 55 pounds without being overweight, and they must be between the ages of 1 to 7 or 8 years old.
-If your dog does not meet these requirements, you should still ask your veterinarian about blood donation, as other facilities may not have the same rules.
+Usually your dog has to weigh at least 50 to 55 pounds without being overweight, and they must be between the ages of one and seven or eight years old.
+If your dog doesn’t meet these requirements, you should still ask your vet about donation, as other facilities may not have the same rules.

 Short-haired dogs are also preferred, as there is minimal risk of contamination while drawing blood.
-Greyhounds are usually considered perfect for canine blood donations as they are most likely to be the universal donor type, they are the proper size, and their short hair makes it easy to draw their blood without contamination.
+Greyhounds are usually considered perfect for canine blood donations as they’re most likely to be the universal donor type, they are the proper size, and their short hair makes it easy to draw blood without contamination.

 What Is The Blood Donation Process?

-Unlike humans who have blood drawn from the arm, the needle will be placed in the donating dog’s jugular in the neck.
-The veterinarian or technician will begin by shaving and disinfecting the area to make the process easier and reduce the chance of contamination during the blood drawing.
+Unlike humans who have blood drawn from the arm, the needle will be placed in the dog’s jugular in the neck.
+The vet or technician will begin by shaving and disinfecting the area to make the process easier and reduce the chance of contamination during the blood drawing.

 The dog will be placed in a comfortable position, usually lying on their side, while one person holds their head in place gently.
 No anesthesia will be necessary.
-The veterinarian or technician will insert the needle into the jugular.
+The vet or technician will insert the needle into the jugular.
 They may collect 250 to 450 ml of blood in one visit.

 Dogs who donate blood are usually given plenty of treats, as they can’t eat cookies like humans.
-Some veterinarians provide an incentive to donate blood by giving a credit for future medical treatment.
-You should ask your veterinarian if they do this.
+Some vets provide an incentive to donate blood by giving a credit for future medical treatment.
+You should ask your vet if they do this.